lostclus/LowcostRC/README.md

 The following main components are used for the transmitter:

-- Arduino PRO Mini as main MCU
+- Arduino Pro Mini as main MCU
 - NRF24L01 or ESP8266 as radio module
 - 0.96" SSD1306 OLED Display
 - Two 2-axis joysticks

-Receiver can be builded using Arduino + NRF24L01 or a single ESP8266.
+Receiver can be build using Arduino + NRF24L01 or a single ESP8266.

 ## Transmitter features

 - 8 channels
 - Pluggable radio modules (NRF24L01 or ESP8266)
 - User interface with monochrome display and 3 buttons